 - How to Apply: Entrants must fill out an application with all obligatory documents via the interactive online application form as given criteria:

-- Supporting Documents: Before processing the online application, arrange the mandatory documents: A CV, 1500 words research statement, transcript, International English language certificate, and GRE (EUI code 7395 – departmental code 1801)
+- Supporting Documents: Before processing the online application, arrange the mandatory documents: A CV, 1500 words research statement, transcript, International English language certificate, references, and GRE (EUI code 7395 – departmental code 1801)

 - Admission Requirements: Applicants must meet the minimum degree requirements described here.